ttu/ttu.github.io/_posts/2024-6-13-securing-web-app.md

 * __Event-based Invalidation__: Invalidate the cache when specific events occur, like data updates or user actions.
 * __Manual Invalidation__: Provide mechanisms for administrators to manually clear the cache when needed.

-Cache duration should be always be set based on the data that is being cached.
+Cache duration should always be set based on the data that is being cached.
 This is often done with cache headers or in the code-level.
 Cache duration should be either:
 *  __As long as possible__: For e.g. static content and for data that is rarely updated.
 * __As short as necessary__: For dynamic and frequently updated content.